celedev/LuaWatchKitFirstApp/readme.md

   **Most probable cause**: if you are using an Xcode version older than 6.2, these errors occur because the sample app is configured for the iOS 8.2 SDK.

-  **⇒ Fix**: Open the associated Xcode project form CodeFlow and it will automatically be opened with Xcode 6.2.
+  **⇒ Fix**: Open the associated Xcode project form CodeFlow (*Program* menu or shortcut ⌘⇧O) and it will automatically be opened with the right Xcode version.

 ## License